ampproject/amphtml/extensions/amp-fx-collection/amp-fx-collection.md

 such as parallax that can be easily enabled on any element via attributes.

 Currently, the `parallax` and `fade-in` effects are supported.
-More effects such as `slide-in` are planned to be supported soon.
+More effects such as `fly-in` are planned to be supported soon.

 To specify a visual effect for an element, add the `amp-fx` attribute with the value of the visual effect.